hydro-project/hydroflow/docs/docs/dfir/concepts/cyclic_flows.md

 How should we think about a cycle like this?
 Intuitively, we can think of the cycle beginning to compute on the data from `base` that comes in via `[0]cycle`.
 In the Graph Reachability example, this base data corresponds to the origin vertex, `0`.
 By joining [0] with the `stream_of_edges`, we generate neighbors (1 hop away) and pass them back into the cycle.
 When one of these is joined again with `stream_of_edges` we get a neighbor of a neighbor (2 hops away).
 When one of *these* is joined with `stream_of_edges` we get a vertex 3 hops away, and so on.

 If you prefer to think about this program as logic, it represents [Mathematical Induction](https://en.wikipedia.org/wiki/Mathematical_induction) via dataflow: the data from `base` going into `[0]cycle` (i.e. the origin vertex, 0 hops away) is like a "base case", and the data going into `[1]cycle` represents the "induction step" (a vertex *k+1* hops away).
-(A graph with multiple cycles represents multiple induction, which is a relatively uncommon design pattern in both mathematics and Hydroflow!)
+(A graph with multiple cycles represents multiple induction, which is a relatively uncommon design pattern in both mathematics and DFIR!)

 When does this process end?
-As with most Hydroflow questions, the answer is not in terms of control flow, but rather in terms of dataflow: *the cycle terminates when it produces no new data*, a notion called a [fixpoint](https://en.wikipedia.org/wiki/Fixed_point_(mathematics)).
+As with most DFIR questions, the answer is not in terms of control flow, but rather in terms of dataflow: *the cycle terminates when it produces no new data*, a notion called a [fixpoint](https://en.wikipedia.org/wiki/Fixed_point_(mathematics)).
 Our graph reachability example, it terminates when there are no new vertices to visit.
 Note that the `[join()](../syntax/surface_ops_gen#join)` operator is defined over the *sets* of inputs on each side, and sets by definition do not contain duplicate values.
 This prevents the Reachability dataflow from regenerating the same value multiple times.

-Like many looping constructs, it is possible to write a cyclic Hydroflow program that never ``terminates``, in the sense that it produces an unbounded stream of data.
+Like many looping constructs, it is possible to write a cyclic DFIR program that never ``terminates``, in the sense that it produces an unbounded stream of data.
 If we use `[join_multiset()](../syntax/surface_ops_gen#join_multiset)` instead of `[join()](../syntax/surface_ops_gen#join)` in our Reachability dataflow, the call to `flow.run_available()` never terminates, because each time the same vertex is visited, new data is generated!

 A simpler example of a non-terminating cycle is the following, which specifies the natural numbers:

 <CodeBlock language="rust" showLineNumbers>{exampleCode2}</CodeBlock>

-Like any sufficiently powerful language, Hydroflow cannot guarantee that your programs terminate.
-If you're debugging a non-terminating Hydroflow program, it's a good idea to identify the dataflow cycles and insert an
+Like any sufficiently powerful language, DFIR cannot guarantee that your programs terminate.
+If you're debugging a non-terminating DFIR program, it's a good idea to identify the dataflow cycles and insert an
 `[inspect()](../syntax/surface_ops_gen#inspect)` operator along an edge of the cycle to see if it's generating unbounded amounts of duplicated data.
 You can use the `[unique()](../syntax/surface_ops_gen#unique)` operator to ameliorate the problem.